-People who are experiencing an addiction are eventually
+People who are experiencing an addiction or problem use, are eventually

 confronted by outside systems.
 Whether this is the workplace, the law or loved

 ones, it generally is only a matter of time before some level of ‘intervention’

 Concerns may be expressed by spouse, family members, friends